 Value

 A complex matrix representing the power matrix, calculated based on the provided eigenvalues, eigenvectors, and steering vectors.
-If the number of columns in a
+If the number of columns in a is zero, the function returns NULL.

 Details